henry232323/Pesterchum-Discord/README.md

 If you have any questions either contact me the github or add me at Henry#6174 on Discord.

+This app is NOT an all-in-one client!
+It is meant to enhance RP and anything else you wish to do with it, however it is recommended you still use regular Discord for technical functions.

 #Install
-Unzip the file and run Pesterchum.exe, the GUI wont launch until connected.
-If there is an update, updater.exe will launch in a console.
+The release download is distributed as a .zip file.
+Unzip the file and inside will be a file called `pesterchum.exe` If there is an update, updater.exe will launch in a console.
 It doesn't install anywhere, its fairly portable.
 It is not yet for OSX/Linux, contact me if anyone is interested in supporting it.

 If you are running an older version and would like to update (> v1.0.6) you can enable the auto updater by going into your `cfg/options.json` and changing the value `"auto_update": false` to `"auto_update": true`

+#Updating
+Auto updating by default is disabled, but can be enabled in settings, if you would rather manually install the new update, copy and replace the following files and folders into the old installation `discord, pesterchum.exe, updater.exe, python3.6.zip, python3.6.dll` If there are new themes or quirks, copy the relevant files / folders into the `quirks` folder and the `themes` folder

 #Tokens
 The Discord API has officially deprecated user logins, (email / password) best choice is to use tokens.
 All accounts